Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: A Complete Example: The 1D Heat Equation

-When we use neural networks, we usually face the problem of finding the correct hyperparameters.
-For instance, how many hidden layers do we need to solve a problem, how many units are in each layer, how many epochs, and what is the correct learning rate value?
-One way to solve this problem is to perform a manual hyperparameters search, although it takes time and effort.
-Another approach would be using a grid or random search algorithm.
-However, a more appropriate, clean, and less time-consuming method is to use a software package that does the searching (tuning) for us in a distributed and intelligent way.
-Such a package is the Ray Tune package.
+While we were trying to develop our neural network, we faced a few challenges regarding the hyperparameters (\emph{i.e.}, number of hidden layers and hidden units, number of iterations, mini-batch size, and learning rate) and how to decide their right values.
+Earlier, we did not explain how we arrived at the numbers we used; however, there is a \emph{smart} way to avoid that pitfall.
+We can use a Python library called Ray Tune to search the parameter space (\emph{i.e.}, where the hyperparameters live) with respect to the loss function, and by applying optimization algorithms and distributed computing techniques, it will find the appropriate set of hyperparameters for our problem.

-Ray~\cite{moritz:2018} is an open-source computing framework for scaling machine and deep learning applications.
-It provides many tools for implementing parallel and distributed processing without requiring the user to be an expert in parallel computing.
-Moreover, it comes with many packages, such as the Ray Tune for tuning machine learning models' hyperparameters.
-Ray Tune allows the user to define the search space and provides all the necessary means to search that space for the optimal hyperparameters by minimizing or maximizing a cost function provided by the user.
-In this work, we combine the Ray Tune with the Optuna~\cite{akiba:2019} package to search a space comprised of the number of learning iterations, the learning rate, the number of hidden layers, and the units within each layer.
-The cost function we try to minimize returns the MAE as defined by Equation~\eqref{eq:mae}.
+First, we should choose an optimization algorithm for Ray to use to search for the parameters.
+Here, we use the Optuna~\cite{akiba:2019} package to search over the number of iterations, batch size, and learning rate.
+Then we have to define a cost function, and that will be the heat loss function, Equation~\eqref{eq:heat_loss}.

-To use the Ray Tune, first, we have to write our objective function (the one we will maximize/minimize).
-In our case, we are looking for the hyperparameters that will minimize the loss function defined by Equation~\eqref{eq:heat_loss}.
-The hyperparameters we aim to optimize are the batch size, the learning rate, and the number of iterations.
-Of course, we could search for the number of layers and units per layer along with the other three parameters.
-However, we would like to keep things as simple as possible.
-Thus, our objective function takes as argument a Python dictionary \texttt{config} that contains all the hyperparameters we are optimizing for.
-Then, we define a neural network (lines $3$--$6$ in code listing~\ref{list:objective}), and we use that neural network to minimize our loss function~\eqref{eq:heat_loss}.
-Finally, we transmit the last value of the loss to Ray Tune (line $16$) to be used in the hyperparameters optimization process.
-In this case, we are trying to find the set of hyperparameters that minimize the loss.
+Listing~\ref{list:objective} shows the Ray objective function for our problem, which takes as an argument a Python dictionary \texttt{config} containing all the hyperparameters we are optimizing (batch size, learning rate, and iterations).
+We, also, define a neural network (lines $3$--$6$ in Listing~\ref{list:objective}), and we use that neural network to approximate a solution of Equation~\eqref{eq:heat}.
+Finally, we transmit the final loss value to Ray Tune (line $16$) for use in the hyperparameter optimization process.
+In this case, we are trying to find the set of hyperparameters that minimizes the actual loss.
+Nevertheless, we could compute the MAE between the neural network's solution and the closed-form solution.